About Us

 About the Trust

-Prasad always wondered why funds should only be collected when a calamity strikes.
-Why should just a handful of people contribute money to provide financial aid to an individual?
+Prasad often wondered: Why should funds only be raised when calamity strikes?
+Why should financial aid for an individual depend on contributions from just a handful of people?
 Most importantly, in lieu of maximum funds coming from NGOs, charitable trusts, organizations, businessmen and other individuals, why can’t all the tax payers come forward and join hands in helping the poor and the needy?
-If tax payers can contribute just a rupee every day and continue doing that for the rest of the year, we are talking about collecting Rs.
-365 per person.
-This amount is not going to burn a hole in tax payer’s pocket.
-There is still a very good chance of a person ending up paying less than what he would normally donate in a year.
-The amount is much less than the price we pay for a buffet or for a sumptuous meal.
+If every taxpayer contributes just ₹1 a day and continues this throughout the year, that’s ₹365 per person.
+This amount is unlikely to strain anyone’s pocket.
+In fact, it might even be less than what many already donate annually.
+To put it in perspective, it is far less than what we spend on a single buffet or a hearty meal.
+Yet, collectively, such small contributions can create an enormous impact.

-This is Prasad’s most ambitious project till date!
-He has known people who quit studies because there was no one in their family to support them financially.
-Sometimes they had to take up small jobs at a young age to financially support their family.
-In the bargain they lost the opportunity to earn a degree and secure a good future.
+This is Prasad’s most ambitious project to date.
+Over the years, he has witnessed many bright young students abandon their studies simply because their families could not support them financially.
+Some were forced to take up small jobs at a young age to help make ends meet at home.
+In the process, they lost the chance to earn a degree and with it, the opportunity to build a secure and promising future.

-Prasad confesses that it is Mahatma Gandhi’s quote “Be the change that you wish to see in the world” that inspired him to take up this noble cause.
+Prasad confesses that it is Mahatma Gandhi’s timeless quote “Be the change that you wish to see in the world” that inspired him to take up this noble cause and turn his vision into reality.

 Inspirational stories...